Showing posts with label holidays. Show all posts

 Connecticut Parties Behind Effort to Move Presidential Primary

-The Connecticut Joint Committee on Governmental Administration and Elections convened on Monday, March 20 to conduct initial public hearings for a number of bills, SB 6908 among them.
+The Connecticut Joint Committee on Governmental Administration and Elections convened on Monday, March 20 to conduct initial public hearings for a number of bills, HB 6908 among them.
 That legislation would shift up the date of the presidential primary in the Nutmeg state to the first Tuesday in April starting in the 2024.

 No votes were taken on the measure, but the testimony given offered insight into the motivation behind the bill.
 Testifying together, the chairs of the two major state parties supported the move and indicated that it was the potential for greater influence in the presidential nomination process that prompted them to cooperatively help craft the legislation.
 Nancy DiNardo, the Connecticut Democratic Party chair noted that the change would give the state a "stronger voice in choosing a presidential candidate" and was furthermore "proud to say this legislation is bipartisan."